Machu Picchu, Cusco, and the Sacred Valley

-After a leisurely morning and our final Peruvian lunch at the hotel, head to the airport for the flight to Lima leaving late afternoon.
+After a leisurely morning, head to the airport for the flight to Lima.

 An Orbridge representative will meet guests in Lima to assist with connections to tonight's international flights.
-A dayroom will be provided at the Wyndham Costa del Sol Airport Hotel for rest and comfort.
+A dayroom that's available until early evening will be provided for rest and comfort between flights.

-International flights begin departing Lima later in the evening.
+International flights begin departing Lima later into the evening and overnight.